praveenkumar-pokala/UNet_Segmentation/README.md

-# UNet with application to Segmentating Persons in Image
+# UNet -- Application to Segmentating Persons in Image

-## Development of UNET modules + Demonstration on Human segmentation --- Pytorch Implementation from Scratch
+## Development in Pytorch from Scratch